vgdata/OPTM_MLpipelineAzure/README.md

 **Benefits of the chosen early stopping policy** : We then define our termination Policy for every run using **BanditPolicy** based on a slack factor  of 0.1.
 Bandit is based on slack factor/slack amount and evaluation interval.
 Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount (in this case  = 0.1) compared to the best performing run.

 The use of slack factor give better control when we define the policy, which is absent in other early termination policies.
+Bandit compares slack factor using the best performin run, that is the davantage over other early termination policies

-The early termination policy is applied at every interval when metrics are reported, starting at evaluation interval of 2.
+Bandit, the early termination policy is applied at every interval when metrics are reported, starting at evaluation interval of 2.
 Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.
 This means poorly performing will be terminated, so overall cost will be reduced.

 ## AutoML